UBB-bibliometrics/search_strategies/remote_sensing.md

 (
     ("remote sensing" OR "synthetic aperture radar" OR "SAR" OR "lidar" OR "satellite imagery" OR "hyperspectral imaging" OR "thermal infrared" OR "microwave remote sensing" OR "radiometric calibration" OR "image classification" OR "change detection")
     AND
-        (earth observation OR "land cover" OR "land use" OR vegetation OR urban OR coastal OR oceanography OR agriculture OR forestry OR geology OR "environmental monitoring")
+        ("earth observation" OR "land cover" OR "land use" OR "vegetation" OR "urban" OR "coastal" OR "oceanography" OR "agriculture" OR "forestry" OR "geology" OR "environmental monitoring")
 )
 ```